stormasm/spanish/teach/realfast/wordorder.md

 If bueno comes before a masculine noun you are going to want to drop the "O"

+- una buena receta - a good recipe
+- una receta buena

+#### Grande

+The meaning of the word does change depending on its location

+- una casa grande - a big house - in physical size
+- una gran casa - a great house - cultural importance or emotional impact

 ### Reference

 - [Learn Spanish Word Order in 25 Minutes](https://www.youtube.com/watch?v=jX7kV7XPOiA)